Helicone/prompts/README.md

     },
     {
       role: "assistance",
+      content:
-      content: 'Using the content above and given that <hpf-prompt-input key="test-2">input 2</hpf-prompt-input>, what are the images?', },
+        'Using the content above and given that <helicone-prompt-input key="test-2">input 2</helicone-prompt-input>, what are the images?', },
   ],
   max_tokens: 700,